The governance of the State

 "If we have allocated another 300 billion euros to public services and these are being transferred to the autonomous communities, why are waiting lists and the quality of public services deteriorating in many parts of our country?"
 Sánchez asked.
 "It's not an economic problem, it's an ideological problem," he declared.
 He cited the management of the Valencian Community (where he has again called for elections) as an example.
 The management of forest fires in Castile and León and Extremadura; and the errors in cancer screenings in the Andalusian Regional Government.

-He has focused, however, particularly on the Community of Madrid, where he has quantified the transfer of funds from the Spanish government at 130 billion euros.
+He focused, however, particularly on the Community of Madrid, where he quantified the transfer of funds from the Spanish government at 130 billion euros.
 "What has [Isabel Díaz] Ayuso done with that additional money?
-She has lowered taxes for the rich and made contracts with private healthcare companies," he asserted.
+She has lowered taxes for the rich and signed contracts with private healthcare companies," he asserted.
 "They have turned Madrid into a casino where Quirón always wins," he said, referring to the increase in healthcare contracts with this group.
-A far from innocuous mention: beyond being one of the healthcare companies with the most contracts with the Community of Madrid, Ayuso's boyfriend, Alberto González Amador, is also under investigation for alleged crimes of business corruption and breach of trust due to his dealings with this group.
+This mention is far from innocuous: Ayuso's boyfriend, Alberto González Amador, is also under investigation for alleged business corruption and breach of trust due to his dealings with this group.
+In response to the accusations, the People's Party (PP) questioned the figures from top to bottom and accused him of trying to divert attention from the alleged corruption cases surrounding him.

 Cargando